android-la64/rust/src/tools/miri/README.md

 * `-Zmiri-strict-provenance` enables [strict provenance](https://github.com/rust-lang/rust/issues/95228) checking in Miri.
 This means that casting an integer to a pointer yields a result with 'invalid' provenance, i.e., with provenance that cannot be used for any memory access.
-Also implies `-Zmiri-tag-raw-pointers`.
+Also implies `-Zmiri-tag-raw-pointers` and `-Zmiri-check-number-validity`.
 * `-Zmiri-symbolic-alignment-check` makes the alignment check more strict.
 By default, alignment is checked by casting the pointer to an integer, and making sure that is a multiple of the alignment.
 This can lead to cases where a